antirez/t-watch-s3-micropython/README.md

 # ST7789v Display

 Right now we use [a driver](https://github.com/antirez/ST77xx-pure-MP) I wrote myself for a different project.
-The driver is conceived to use little memory, so it's a bit slower than it would be ideal.
-The framebuffer will be added back soon in order to bring better speed.
+The driver is conceived to use little memory, but it has an optional framebuffer target (240x240x2 bytes of memory used) that is much faster and is used in the example code here.

 Please note that the MicroPython SoftSPI implementation is *very* slow.
 It is important to use the hardware SPI of the ESP32-S3.
 In order to